-Conversion Optimization: There are as many conversion optimization techniques as there are marketers worldwide.
-That means you’ll have to find the ones you feel offer your specific efforts the best opportunities at success.
+Conversion Optimization: There are as many conversion optimization techniques as there are marketers.
+That means you have to find the ones you feel offer your efforts the best opportunities at success.
 We recommend five steps to every client we work with that focus on areas we think are vital to effective digital strategy.
 These steps have been outlined briefly below and you can find additional information about any of them with a simple Google search.
 These aren’t well-guarded secrets, but steps each and every business owner should take to ensure they stay headed in the right direction.
-After all, conversions are the goal of everything you do!
+After all, conversions are the goal of everything you do.

-- Don’t overreach: Search engines prefer websites that answer user queries quickly, so the first page is given to those sites that do the best job of delivering.
-It would seem that optimizing for every possible term is the way to go, but that’s a bad idea.
-A jack-of-all-trades approach will never work to get your site to rank effectively.
+- Don’t overreach: Search engines prefer websites that answer user queries quickly so the first page is given to those sites that do the best job of delivering.
+It would seem optimizing for every possible term is the way to go but that’s probably not the best idea.
+Using a jack-of-all-trades approach, it will be tough to get your site to rank effectively.
 Limit your reach to what you think you can own and go from there.

-- Content is King: This is the single most powerful tool in your toolkit for getting the results you’re after.
+- Content Is King: This is the single most powerful tool in your toolkit for getting the results you’re after.
 You can control it directly and you should know your customers better than anyone.
 Find what scratches their itches and give it to them via short-form and long-form content.
 That’s the surest way to win in digital marketing on any platform.
-Content is user experience!
+Content is user experience at it’s best.

 - Test & Test Again: The only way you’re going to get anywhere with your conversion rates is through constantly refining your approach using testing, repeated and never-ending testing, to find the pain points and iron them out to deliver a smooth, enjoyable experience to every one of your site’s visitors. test everything you can as often as you’re able for the best possible returns!

 Nothing you do for your business is more important from a digital marketing perspective than the sales copy you present to your customers.
 It’s your voice in their digital ears and it should be as sweet as you can make it – no matter the venue where they encounter it online.